cabraham/VMComposition/README.md

 For example, when a user views a product on Amazon, the page will display product information such as product name, description, pricing, reviews, inventory, shipping options, etc.  These details would not be stored in one database but across many datasources according to the business domain and context.
 How does the ViewModel for a page get populated when the details are separated in different sources?

 Most approaches would have the requestor "know" where the data is.
 It may be that there is one level of indirection where the requestor calls to a service, and that service knows how to make these calls.
-The same problem exists however and is just moved to one central location.
+The same problem exists however and is simply moved one level further away.

 The main problem is that the requestor has the knowledge to pull this data together.
 When the ViewModel changes, the requestor changes.
 Everytime a web-page has a new feature or modification, the requestor also has to have knowledge of this change and account for it.